 You can head to its GitHub release section to get the source code and the DEB file.

 Personally, I find Calibre best suited for my needs.
-Also, Bookworm looks promising to me and I am using it more often these days.
-If you’re looking for something simple and modern, Foliate can be worth a try.
+Also, Bookworm looks promising to me and I use it more often.
+Foliate can be worth a try if you’re looking for something modern.

 Though, the selection of an eBook application totally depends on your preference.